 Beware of: Parabens, petrolatum, phthalates, and sodium lauryl sulfate (SLS).
 If you have oily or acne-prone skin, look for thinner oil formulas or balms that transform into a milk before rinsing away.
 We love the Keihl’s Midnight Recovery Botanical Cleansing Oil, $32, which is a lightweight oil that’s non-comedogenic.

 How to Build a Cleanser Wardrobe:

-For morning: You only need to use something very gently (or even a splash of water) because you’ve already thoroughly cleaned your skin the night before, and applied your skincare – no need to do a deep clean (unless you were naughty and didn’t remove your makeup).
+For morning: You only need to use something very gentle like a milk, cream or gel (or even a splash of water) because you’ve already thoroughly cleaned your skin the night before, so there’s no need to do a deep clean (unless you were naughty and didn’t remove your makeup).

-For evening, step one: Use your oil or balm cleanser first – these work for ALL skin types and don’t strip the skin, so you don’t need to choose two.
-We recommend the Huda Beauty Makeup Remover Balm, $15, which gets rid of everything before transforming into a milky texture that washes off.
+For evening: Step one) Use your oil or balm cleanser first – these work for ALL skin types and don’t strip the skin, so you don’t need to choose two.
+We recommend the WISHFUL Clean Genie Cleansing Butter, $35, which gets rid of everything before transforming into a milky texture that washes off.
 We also love the Pai Light Work Rosehip Cleansing Oil, $56, which feels incredibly nourishing and moisturizing on the skin, and is also great for sensitive skin types.

 How to Choose the Right Cleanser

-We’re going to break down which cleansers to use based on how your skin feels and recommend some of our fave tried and tested cleansers (guilty secret – we have seven cleansers in our bathroom rn!):
+We’re going to break down which cleansers to use based on how your skin feels and recommend some of our fave tried and tested cleansers (guilty secret – we have six cleansers in our bathroom RN!):